tilt-dev/tilt.build/blog/_posts/2020-01-14-parallel-updates.md

 - Running a build script in a container
 - Restarting a pod

-Tilt wants service-updating at all scales to be fast, from the small-scale "copy an HTML file pls" to the mega-corp scale `bazel build`.
+Tilt wants resource-updating at all scales to be fast, from the small-scale "copy an HTML file pls" to the mega-corp scale `bazel build`.

 ## How Do I Turn it On?